sixtine2/football_valuation/README.md

 # Data analysis
-- Description:
+● **Description:**

 3 objectives:

-> Investigating soccer players' market values: beyond skills, what influences a player's price?
+→ Investigating soccer players' market values: beyond skills, what influences a player's price?
 His popularity, his age, else...?

-> Predicting soccer players' market values: today, market values are determined manually, relying on the wisdom of the crowd.
+→ Predicting soccer players' market values: today, market values are determined manually, relying on the wisdom of the crowd.
 We are trying to adopt a statistic approach to calculate values as close as possible to the industry reference.

-> Identifying the "closest neighbours" to a given player, based on his game stats.
+→ Identifying the "closest neighbours" to a given player, based on his game stats.

-- Data Source: Transfermarkt, FIFA, WhoScored, Wikipedia, Instagram
+● **Data Source:** Transfermarkt, FIFA, WhoScored, Wikipedia, Instagram

-- Models: Linear Regression, Random Forest, KNN
+● **Models:** Linear Regression, Random Forest, KNN

 # Startup the project